 Mother Marie Colston Gaither, formerly of Olin, North Carolina transitioned from time into eternity peaceably on Monday, February 3, 2020.
 Mother Gaither was born on July 15, 1920 to the Reverend Edward Colston, Sr. and Mother Ethel Pearl Colston in Mount Hope, West Virginia.
 She was educated in the Fayette, County Public School System and retired from Davis Regional Medical Center of Statesville after 25 years of service.
 Born into a family of strong “Apostolic” roots; she was saved at an early age and was baptized in Jesus’ name at The Glorious Church of God in Christ in Mount Hope, West Virginia under the leadership of the late Bishop Allen Wilson.
 Mother Gaither received the baptism of the “Holy Ghost” speaking in other tongues as the spirit gave utterance in a revival conducted at the Glorious Church of God in Christ by the Late Bishop Quander Wilson and the Late Bishop Stokes.
 Mother loved the church and had no problem telling you, “I’m saved Glorious”.

-To send flowers in memory of Marie Colston Gaither, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Marie Colston Gaither, please visit our Heartfelt Sympathies Store.

 In a pursuit of more opportunities, Mother Gaither moved from the hills of West Virginia to Brooklyn, New York.
 There she served the Glorious Church of God in Christ as a Missionary, under the leadership of the Late Bishop Perry Lindsey, Sr. After living there, she met and married her husband the Late Charles Arnold Gaither.
 They then decided to move down south to his hometown in Olin, North Carolina in the winter of 1966.
 After making her home in North Carolina, she was in search of a church and was invited to Mt.
 Carmel Holiness Church by the Late Mother Ethel Carson.
 She felt the leading of God and joined to Mt.
 Carmel Holiness Church in 1967 under the leadership of the Late Overseer Jessie R. Leach.
 She served faithfully in kitchen, trustee, home mission and motherboard to name a few for 40 years until she relocated New Jersey.